drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/report.md

 ***My Observations:***

-- Polars loaded 1 million rows in 2.81 seconds while Pandas took 21.81 seconds from the same file.
-The difference is huge just for sampling.
-- In the full pipeline, Polars finished in 23.76 seconds vs Pandas at 245.23 seconds.
-One thing I noticed though Polars' filter step (11.02 seconds) was actually slower than Pandas' (6.13 seconds).
-I think it's because Polars had to fully convert everything into its column format first, which adds a bit of time before the filter can run.
-- Dask's total time (233.19 seconds) was almost the same as Pandas (245.23 seconds), but it only used 1,037 MB of memory vs Pandas' 5,026 MB.
-So on a single machine, Dask doesn't really save time but it saves a lot of RAM.
+For Strategy 4, Polars loaded 1 million rows in 2.81 seconds compared to Pandas' 21.81 seconds, which was already a big gap just for sampling.
+In the full pipeline, Polars finished in 23.76 seconds versus Pandas at 245.23 seconds — about 10 times faster.
+One thing worth noting is that Polars' filter step (11.02s) was actually slower than Pandas' (6.13s), likely because Polars needs to fully convert the data into its columnar format before filtering can begin.
+Dask's total time (233.19s) ended up close to Pandas, but it only used 1,037 MB of memory compared to Pandas' 5,026 MB, so the trade-off is memory savings rather than speed on a single machine.

-***What Surprised Me:*** I didn't think Polars would be 20 times faster just at loading.
-I assumed the big difference would be in the computation steps, not the CSV reading part.
-Seeing that loading 2.1 GB takes under 12 seconds in Polars but nearly 4 minutes in Pandas was kind of eye-opening.
-For any project that needs to load big files often, switching to Polars seems like an easy improvement.

-***Scalability:*** At 10 GB, Polars might still work if the machine has enough RAM, but Pandas would likely need chunking or just crash.
-At 100 GB, neither Polars nor Pandas can hold that much data in memory Dask would be needed.
-At 1 TB or above, even Dask on one machine isn't enough.
-You'd need something like Apache Spark or a cloud service like BigQuery or AWS Athena.
+What surprised me most was how much of the speed difference happened at the loading step, not the computation.
+I expected Polars to be faster at filtering or aggregating, but seeing a 2.1 GB file load in under 12 seconds versus nearly 4 minutes in Pandas was unexpected.
+On scalability, Polars could still handle 10 GB given enough RAM, but at 100 GB both Polars and Pandas would struggle and Dask becomes necessary.
+At 1 TB or more, even Dask on a single machine isn't enough so a more modular solution needed to be deployed such as Apache Spark or a cloud solution like BigQuery or AWS Athena.

 ---